gurudarshan266/Perfuse/README.md

-# Perfuse: A Location Aware File System
+# Perfuse: A Location Aware Distributed File System
 There are 3 parts to the code:
 1) Chunk Server
 2) Storage Server